Full Time Trinity Cert TESOL

 - All candidates are required to conduct a pre-course interview, either at our centre or via Skype

-- In Málaga: Monday to Friday from 9am to 5.30pm, including some short breaks and a lunch break.
+4 weeks: Monday to Friday from 10 am to 5 pm, including some short breaks and a lunch break.

-- In Rome: Monday to Friday from 11am to 7pm, including some short breaks and a lunch break.
+6 weeks: Monday to Wednesday from 10 am to 5 pm, including some short breaks and a lunch break.

 What can I expect from the course?

-Our 4-week course is intensive; there is a lot to learn in a short period of time so that you leave our school best equipped to be confident in the classroom.
+Our full-time course is intensive; there is a lot to learn in a short period of time so that you leave our school best equipped to be confident in the classroom.

-The part-time course is still intense but less demanding.
+The part-time course (online or onsite) is still intense but less demanding.
 We suggest this solution to those who have some other commitments or need some more time to study.

 You can expect to follow a basic daily routine: Teaching practice, feedback time, input sessions and guided lesson planning.